JaneshAJ/JaneshAJ/README.md

 ## Hi there 👋!

 ### I'm Alladi Janesh!
-A student at 👨‍💻 Aalto University, pursuing a Masters degree in Autonomous Systems.
+I have a Masters degree in Autonomous Systems from Aalto university and TU Berlin.
 I am an automation enthusiast working with many projects related to Robotics and AI.

 ## Projects
 *_Some repositories are currently Private.
 (They will be Open Sourced soon)._